LokiLuciferase/phenotrex/docs/usage.rst

 Explanation of Phenotrex Predictions
 ------------------------------------
-In addition to providing predicted phenotype labels and confidence measures, phenotrex can provide additional explanations of its decision process.
+In addition to providing predicted trait labels and confidence measures, phenotrex can provide additional explanations of its decision process.
 This can help debug faulty hyperparameter configurations and help identify errors in the training data.
 Model explanation is done by gauging the importance of input features identified in genomes at training and prediction time.